preethiprakash1/communitycompass/README.md

   - HTTP 404 Status Code with "Community Group Not Found" if the group does not exist.
   - HTTP 404 Status Code with "Attribute Not Found" if the provided attribute does not exist.

+#### GET /getCommunityGroupsByType
+- Expected Input Parameters: type (String): The type of the community group (MENTAL_HEALTH, EMPLOYMENT_ASSISTANCE, OTHER).
+- Expected Output: A ResponseEntity containing a list of community groups of the specified type.
+- Description: Retrieves all community groups of the specified type from the database.
+- Upon Success: HTTP 200 Status Code with the list of community groups of the specified type.
+- Upon Failure: HTTP 404 Status Code with the message "No community groups were found for type: {communityType}" if no community groups exist for the specified type.

+#### GET /getClosestCommunityGroup
+- Expected Input Parameters:
+  - type (String): The type of the community group (MENTAL_HEALTH, EMPLOYMENT_ASSISTANCE, OTHER).
+  - latitude (double): The latitude of the user's location.
+  - longitude (double): The longitude of the user's location.
+- Expected Output: A ResponseEntity containing the details of the closest community group of the specified type.
+- Description: Finds and returns the community group of the specified type that is closest to the user's location based on Euclidean distance.
+- Upon Success: HTTP 200 Status Code with the details of the closest community group.
+- Upon Failure: HTTP 404 Status Code with the message "No community groups were found for type: {communityType}" if no community groups exist for the specified type.

 #### POST /createCommunityGroup
 - Expected Input Parameters: communityName (String), communityType (String), latitude (double), longitude (double), capacity (int), description (String)
 - Expected Output: A ResponseEntity object indicating the success or failure of the creation.